Title: Cheyenne War Drums in Yellowstone

-I would hope that after reading this book, the readers would come away with a greater understanding of the workings of our National Parks and a greater understanding of the Cheyenne culture.
-Also how badly they were treated by the US Government, which directly led to their genocide.
+I hope that after reading this book, readers will come away with a greater understanding of the workings of our National Parks and a greater understanding of the Cheyenne culture.
+Also, how badly they were treated by the US Government, which directly led to their genocide.

 Where can we go to buy your book?

 This book is readily available online through Amazon.com as a softcover, a Kindle download, or at Barnes & Noble.
-If any of your bookstores should be out of stock, be sure to give them the following number: ISBN- 9798537432258.
+If any of your bookstores are out of stock, give them the following number: ISBN- 9798537432258.